Order Workflow & Stages

 The Workflow Settings Page

-• Add custom steps - Under each stage (except In Checkout), you will see a "Your Steps" area where you can add intermediate steps.
+Under each stage (except In Checkout), you'll see a Your Steps area where you can add intermediate steps.
 Click + Add, type a name, and your step is added.
+These steps let you track the detailed progress of an order within a stage — for example, adding "Cut and Assemble," "Paint and Finish," and "Glass, Backing and Hardware" as steps under your production stage.

-• Reset everything - Click Reset to defaults to remove all custom steps and restore original labels.
+Click Remove next to any custom step to delete it.
+Drag steps by their handle to change the order within a stage.
+Click Reset to defaults to remove all custom steps and restore original labels.

 System Stages vs. Custom Steps

-The 6 core stages (In Checkout, Payment Pending, Payment Received, Processing, Completed, Canceled) are system stages - they always exist and cannot be deleted.
-They are marked with a "system" badge in the settings.
+The 6 core stages (In Checkout, Payment Pending, Payment Received, Processing, Completed, Canceled) are system stages — they always exist and cannot be deleted.
+They are marked with a "System" badge in the settings.

 Any steps you add are custom steps that sit underneath one of the system stages.
 They represent intermediate checkpoints within that phase of the order.